 A Temporary Food Stall Licence is required by any food business that wishes to run a food stall, stand or booth at a temporary location or venue.

-Food Agent Australia is your first and only point of call if you would like to secure the correct licence to extend your business or launch a food stall business.
+Food Agent Australia is your first and only point of call if you would like to secure the correct licence to extend your existing business or launch a food stall business.
 We ensure you have the correct food business licences in place to trade, including when operating from a stall or booth that serves food at a market, concert or festival, temporary venue.
-Council venues such as parks and footpaths have additional vending licences that are separate your food business licence.
+Council venues such as parks and footpaths have additional vending licences that are separate to your food business licence.

 Contact us today to secure your temporary food stall licence without delay!